MagnificentStarfish/refSchedule/backend/reference.md

 GraphQL Schema (Menu): Defines the structure of the data for the API, ensuring clients know what data they can request.
 Mongoose Model (Recipe Book): Defines how the data is stored and validated in the database, ensuring data integrity and consistency.
 Both are necessary because they serve different purposes: one for defining the API and the other for managing the data storage and validation.
 This separation of concerns helps maintain a clean and organized codebase.

+This problem of this test is winning.
+I can't get it to work.
+I am able to create, view all, and delete users by just running the files.
+I am able to create, view all, and delete users in Postman.
+It's just the test to confirm the deleteing of a user that is throwing a TypeError in the original user.ts file but that doesn't make sense to me because I am able to invoke those functions with no errors.